AndyThomas-Dev/AngularProject/README.md

 # Angular Project
+## Please note this is currently still a work in progress.
 A brief project pursued with the express purpose of improving my understanding of the Angular.js framework.

-Much of the project has been constructed in line with [this tutorial](https://angular.io/tutorial/toh-pt1) from Angular.io.
+Initially the project was constructed in line with [this tutorial](https://angular.io/tutorial/toh-pt1) from Angular.io.

+Once completed, I then expanded on it to add my own features.

 ## Commands
 The project can be run by going into the folder and using the command: